From the author:

 - You always have to evaluate what you see and what you do not see.
 In many cases, it is lost sales, lost profit margins, lost profits and often lost opportunities and opportunities.

-- Together can only mean that all parties in the supply chain win.
+- Together can only mean that all participants win the supply chain.
 The common sense of old thinking has nothing to do with the common sense of the new thinking and acting of the SCM.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).